dharaneesh-s/dharaneesh-s/README.md

 👋 Hi, I’m Dharaneesh
-💻 Currently working as a Systems Engineer @ Infosys, chennai 👨🏽‍💻 Currently growing my skillset in Data Science and Machine learning 📚 I’m looking to pursue masters degree in USA
+💻 Currently pursuing masters degree in Information systems focused on business intelligence and analytics at university of utah.
-📫 Reach me @ dharaneeshraju@gmail.com
+👨🏽‍💻 Currently growing my skillset in Data Science and Machine learning 📫 Reach me @ dharaneeshraju@gmail.com

 <!---